ekaf/ski/README.md

 License: CC BY 4.0, https://creativecommons.org/licenses/by/4.0/

-0. Pre-release version
+Ongoing work:

-Ongoing work, please see the CHANGES.md file.
+This is a pre-release version, please see the CHANGES.md file.

 1. Introduction